 However, in order to assess the temporary impacts, existence of squatters and encroachers on the site SIA required for the proposed subproject.
 SIA study will also assist as tool for preparation of Social Management Plan for the sub-project.

-Annexure 2: Geographical location of the road in GIS map
+Annexure 2: Geo Location of the sub-project road

-Annexure 3: Encumbrance Free Certificate by PIU
+Annexure 3: Encumbrance Free Certificate issued by PIU.

 Government of Jammu and Kashmir Economic Reconstruction Agency 2nd floor Commercial Complex, Rambagh, Srinaga E-mail:-projectmanager049@gmail.com 0194-2443922